Septic Baffle Repair & Replacement

 What is a septic baffle and what does it do?

 A septic baffle is a vertical barrier or tee fitting mounted at the inlet and outlet pipes inside your septic tank.
 The inlet baffle directs incoming wastewater downward to prevent disturbance of the scum layer.
 The outlet baffle holds back floating scum and settled sludge so only clarified effluent flows out to the drain field.
+This component is essential to your overall sewer system function.

 When should I have my baffles inspected?